dennisdj07/git-classroom/README.md

 # git-classroom
-- this class room is amazing
+- this class room is amazing.